Rinat Akhmetov: Beginnings

 Malyshev, now a member of Ukraine's Parliament on the committee controlling law enforcement, is accused by Kuzin of using his position to do away with previously existing police records concerning Akhmetov shortly before becoming chief of security for Akhmetov's company.
 "In [the 1990s], Akhmetov was very different – he was totally private with no public persona, and was trying to find ways to deal with his 'difficult past'", noted U.S. ambassador William Taylor, citing prominent Ukrainian businessman Serhiy Taruta.
-Further in that article cited the answer of the spokesperson for Akhmetov addressed to the Kyiv Post: "We don't know whether this phrase is authentic and what it actually means.
-Although, any accusations of Mr Akhmetov's involvement in criminal structures is slander."

 In October 1995, Bragin, president of Shakhtar Donetsk football club, was killed in a mysterious bombing along with six of his bodyguards at the team's stadium during a match.
 Some rumours associate Akhmetov with the death of Bragin.
 Following the assassinations, Akhmetov is said to have "inherited a vast financial empire from Bragin".
 Akhmetov himself recalls that Akhat was a very close friend of him, his death was a big tragedy for him personally, and he narrowly escaped the explosion himself.
 “Many say that the bomb detonated in the box (at the stadium).
 It is a lie.
 The explosion happened in the tunnel (leading to the box area),” he said.
 “We arrived at the stadium together, five minutes late.
 His car pulled up first, mine was second.
 Because we were late, he left his car and rushed inside without waiting for me.
 The gap was like five seconds, no more than that.
 The explosion happened when I opened the door of my car.”

 Akhmetov headed Dongorbank, formerly Akceptbank, in 1995.

 In September 1999, an official Ukrainian Ministry of Internal Affairs report titled the "Overview of the Most Dangerous Organized Crime Structures in Ukraine" identified Akhmetov as a leader of an organized crime syndicate.
 The report tied the group to money laundering, financial fraud, and the control of numerous large and fictitious companies.
 The report also says that the group's activities "have been stopped," and says further that their criminal natures "have not been confirmed".
 In a written statement, System Capital Management said that the internal affairs report “has been fully and publicly shown to be a fraud and a forgery” — conclusions that SCM noted were “reached and publicly disclosed in November 2011” by a Ukrainian parliamentary committee and the Ministry of Interior.